Rajasthan: Congress wins 36 of 50 municipal boards, BJP reduced to 12

 In Alwar, BJP bagged our of the six boards with two going to Congress.
 In Sriganganagar district, the BJP and Congress won four boards each

-Reacting to the victory, state Congress president Govind Dotasra said, “As elections to the posts of chairpersons in 50 civic bodies ended today, the Congress succeeded in winning in 36 boards while the BJP managed to win only 12 boards and secured only 24 per cent of the civic bodies.
+Reacting to the victory, state Congress president Govind Dotasara said, “As elections to the posts of chairpersons in 50 civic bodies ended today, the Congress succeeded in winning in 36 boards while the BJP managed to win only 12 boards and secured only 24 percent of the civic bodies.
 I thank all Congress workers and leaders for this result.”

 The BJP meanwhile alleged that the Congress had misused state machinery.
 Deputy leader of opposition Rajendra Rathore said, “For the first time in the civic elections there has been manipulation by the government on a large scale.
 The people of the state are watching everything.”